-Target purchaser Typically the buyers have been A) employees who are between jobs and choose not to pay the high cost of COBRA or ACA Marketplace plans until they would be eligible for another employer plan, B) employees whose small employer doesn't offer group insurance and ACA Marketplace plans are too expensive, C) employees whose employer plan costs are unaffordable for their dependents and they are not eligible for subsidies under the ACA Marketplace, D) Self employed Kansans who find the ACA Marketplace too expensive, E) College students whose school does not offer a health plan and the ACA Marketplace plans are too expensive, F) Retired seniors not quite old enough for Medicare and find the ACA Marketplace plans are prohibitive.
+Target purchaser Typically nationwide the buyers have been A) employees who are between jobs and choose not to pay the high cost of COBRA or ACA Marketplace plans until they would be eligible for another employer plan, B) employees whose small employer doesn't offer group insurance and ACA Marketplace plans are too expensive, C) employees whose employer plan costs are unaffordable for their dependents and they are not eligible for subsidies under the ACA Marketplace, D) Self-employed Kansans who find the ACA Marketplace too expensive, E) College students whose school does not offer a health plan and the ACA Marketplace plans are too expensive, F) Retired seniors not quite old enough for Medicare and find the ACA Marketplace plans are cost prohibitive.

-Background Insurance companies have been offering short term health plans as an alternative to traditional healthcare plans for decades.
-Though the federal government allows an insurer who offers a short term plan to give an option to the purchaser to renew for up to 36 months without medical underwriting, the Kansas statute limits an insurer to offer a single plan for up to 12 months in duration.
-The statute permits a purchaser to buy up to another 12 months from that same insurer, but the purchaser will be re-underwritten at each new application.
+Background Insurance companies have been offering short term health policies as an alternative to traditional health insurance plans for decades.
+Though the federal government allows a state to permit insurers who offer STMs to give an option to the purchaser to renew for up to 36 months without medical underwriting, the Kansas statute limits an insurer to offer a single plan for up to 12 months in duration.
+The statute permits a purchaser to buy up to another 12 months from that same insurer, but the purchaser could be re-underwritten at each new application.

-Proposed amended bill would permit insurers offering plans in Kansas to offer up to the 36 month renewal period.
-We support this extension for two reasons.
+Proposed amended bill would permit insurers offering plans in Kansas to offer up to the 36 month renewal period as our neighbors Missouri, Iowa, Nebraska and Oklahoma have done.
+I support this extension for two reasons.
 1) It diminishes the possibility of a purchaser having a condition developed in the first policy period, not covered or even causing a denial of coverage when he applies for a subsequent plan.
-2) As licensed health insurance agents, we have seen the private plans for our clients more than quadruple since the ACA was passed.
-Granted those Kansans who buy a private plan and are between 100% to
+2) As any licensed health insurance agent who writes these plans can tell you, we have seen the private plans for clients more than quadruple since the ACA was passed.
+Granted those

-250% of the poverty level will receive a substantial tax payer-funded credit toward premium as well as their out-of-pocket costs drastically reduced.
-However, many purchasers may either receive a modest subsidy or are forced to pay full price.
-For those Kansans ACA policies not only come with high premiums, but also burden them with up to an \$8550 out-of-pocket.
+Kansans who buy a private plan and are between 100% to 250% of the poverty level will receive a substantial tax payer-funded credit toward premium, as well as their out-of-pocket costs drastically reduced.
+However, many purchasers who are not low income may either receive a modest subsidy or are forced to pay full price.
+For those Kansans, ACA policies not only come with high premiums, but also burden them with up to an \$8700 out-of-pocket.
 Kansans need other options.